 Financing reinsurance is an important part of the Company's funding strategy.
 Financing is obtained to partially offset the upfront cost of writing new business, and this financing is then repaid in future periods through ceded premiums and claims under a quota share treaty.
-The amount of financing received in the period net of prior year reinsurance repayments and fees to 30 June 2017 was £21,969k compared to £20,329k in the prior year.
+The amount of financing received in the period net of repayments of existing treaties to 30 June 2018 was £21.8m compared to £23.8m in the prior year.

-Interest of £998k (compared to prior year of £658k) was paid on subordinated loans on the company's balance during the year.
+Interest of £1.0m (compared to prior year of £1.0m) was paid on subordinated loans on the company's balance during the year.